European shares slip ahead of Trump-Biden debate

 For a live blog on European stocks, type LIVE/ in an Eikon news window

-Sept 29 (Reuters) - European stock markets opened lower on Tuesday as a rebound in the previous session fizzled out, with investors remaining cautious ahead of the first U.S. presidential debate.
+Sept 29 (Reuters) - European stock markets slipped on Tuesday as a rebound in the previous session fizzled out, with investors remaining cautious ahead of the first U.S. presidential debate.

-The pan-European STOXX 600 .STOXX 600 slipped 0.5% in early deals after recording its biggest single-day gain in three months on Monday.
+The pan-European STOXX 600 .STOXX was down 0.5% after recording its biggest single-day gain in three months on Monday.

-Growth-sensitive sectors such as banks .SX7P, automakers .SXAP and travel & leisure .SXTP, were down between 1.0% and 1.4% and led the declines as the global death toll from COVID-19 pandemic crossed 1 million, according to a Reuters tally.
+Banks .SX7P handed back some of the previous session's 5.6% gain, while insurers .SXIP and automakers .SXAP fell nearly 1% as the global death toll from the COVID-19 pandemic crossed 1 million, according to a Reuters tally.

 While there were some signs of progress in talks over a fresh U.S. coronavirus relief bill, investors were mostly in a wait-and-see mode as U.S. Democratic presidential nominee Joe Biden and President Donald Trump looked set to square off in their first debate in Cleveland, five weeks before the election.